takikawa/drracket-vim-tool/README.md

 DrRacket Vim Tool
 =================

-This plugin adds vim-like editing to the definitions area of DrRacket.
+This plugin adds vim-like editing to DrRacket.

 The plugin is still far from feature-complete, so bug reports and pull requests appreciated!